filcab/SublimeLLDB/README.md

 * Event-driven to avoid any editing slow-downs due to the plugin

 Known bugs:
-* stdin to the debugged program has to be passed using the console (yes, to use stdin in your program, you have to either redirect it using the debugger or start Sublime Text 2 using the console
+* stdin to the debugged program (or debugger queries) has to be passed using the console (yes, to use stdin in your program, you have to either redirect it using the debugger or start Sublime Text 2 using the console).
+Executing the `process launch` command while the program is running will hang lldb until you reply with `y` or `n` to the stdin (usually the Terminal).
 * ...

 Please feel free to ask for additional functionalities either in the